Facebook Ads vs Google Ads: Which Is Best for Your Business?

 A lack of active audience intent is a weakness of Facebook Ads.
 The platform’s users are not actively searching for your brand, product, or service like they are with Google Ads.
 Instead, users are generally on Facebook to connect with other users or browse entertaining content.

 Facebook Ads overcomes its lack of audience intent by providing the ability to hone in on specific audiences using a wealth of targeting parameters.
-This allows advertisers to closely align ad audiences with their brand’s target audience, thereby increasing the likelihood of engaging their ideal customer and landing a sale.
+This allows advertisers to closely align ad audiences with their brand’s target audience, increasing the likelihood of engaging their ideal customer and landing a sale.

 The conversion rate indicates how often your ad successfully achieves the action you want users to take, whether it’s signing up for a newsletter, filling out a form, or completing a purchase.
-The average conversion rate on Facebook ads is 6.57%, meaning that for every 100 clicks on an ad, more than six users click on an ad and complete the desired conversion on the connected landing page.
+The average conversion rate on Facebook ads is 8.25%, meaning that for every 100 clicks on an ad, more than eight users click on an ad and complete the desired conversion on the connected landing page.

 Ad placement refers to where ads are displayed on Facebook and its affiliated sites.
 Facebook Ads offers a wide array of ad placement options.
-For example, ads can be seen in user feeds, in the right column, in stories, in the marketplace, and in streaming videos.
+For example, ads can be seen in user feeds, in the right column, in stories, in the marketplace, and streaming videos.
 They also appear on Messenger, Instagram feeds and stories, and throughout the expanded Meta Audience Network.

 Facebook currently has six different ad types or formats advertisers can choose from.
 These include images, video, slideshow, carousel, collection, and instant experience (formerly canvas) ads.
 Unlike the text-based Google Ads displayed above organic search results, Facebook Ads look and feel like organic social media content, allowing advertisers to get more creative and use visuals to encourage audience engagement.